coltborg/avatar-cfa-workers/README.md

 npm run dev
 ```

-This will start the Vite server .
+This will start the Vite server.
+Open the provided URL in a browser.

 ## Build